vovchenso/virtualtrips/README.md

 ## Part 1: Questions

 The goal here is to demonstrate your JavaScript knowledge and to write your answers as clearly as possible.
-Please write each response under the relevant question in the [Questions](./QUESTIONS.md) file.

 ## Part 2: The geo search API server